lchetanlc/Lchetan-Front-End-Assesment/README.md

 # 1) Explain what the simple List component does.
 <pre>
-The 'WrappedListComponent' is a component that takes in an array of objects called 'items' as props, where each object in the array must have a parameter named "text" of type string.
-Using the 'map' function, the component iterates through the 'items' array and renders a 'SingleListItem' component for each object.
+The 'WrappedListComponent' is a component that takes in an array of objects called 'items' as props, where each object in the array must have a parameter named "text" of type string.Using the 'map' function, the component iterates through the 'items' array and renders a 'SingleListItem' component for each object.
 The 'SingleListItem' component receives props such as onClickHandler, text, index, and isSelected from the 'WrappedListComponent'.

 The 'index' prop is unique for each 'SingleListItem' component and helps to identify the clicked list item.
 Initially, the 'selectedIndex' value is null, but changes to the respective index value of the clicked list item when the user interacts with it.